 Raven Parsons ’08 worked on the JET program as a Coordinator of International Relations for three years and is currently working at a recruiting company (En World) in Nagoya, Japan.

 Wes Robertson ’08 received a PhD in Japanese Linguistics at Monash University in Melbourne Australia.
 His dissertation focused on the indexical use of script to create meaning within Japanese texts.
 He previously received the Endeavour Postgraduate Award which enables study, research and professional development in Australia.
+His book is here.

 Matthew Rosenbaum ’07 received his M.D from Weill Cornell Medical College of Cornell University.
 He previously received a Fulbright Scholarship to study health and longevity in Japan.